Travel Advisory for Republic of Fiji

 Required Vaccines

-- Yellow Fever (if arriving from or transiting through a country where yellow fever occurs)
+- Yellow Fever vaccination is mandatory for travelers over one year of age arriving from or transiting through a country with a risk of yellow fever transmission.

 Recommended for Most Travelers